 OTB (also known as Orfeo ToolBox) is a free and open source library of image processing algorithms.
-It is installed by deafult on Windows through the OSGeo4W standalone installer (32 bit).
+It is installed by deafult on Windows through the OSGeo4W standalone installer (NB: 32 bit only).
 Paths should be configured in Processing.

 In a standard OSgeo4W Windows installation, the paths will be: